evenrev1/matlab_npc/README.md

           npc_validate_struct - Validates an NPC struct
          npc_merge_operations - Makes matrices of data from NPC struct

-             npc_build_struct - Builds a struct with fields for NMDphyschem npc_set_property - Sets property value for NMDphyschem npc_strip_struct - Strips NPC struct of empty fields
+         npc_make_startscript - Makes a template script for import of data npc_build_struct - Builds a struct with fields for NMDphyschem npc_set_property - Sets property value for NMDphyschem npc_strip_struct - Strips NPC struct of empty fields